Are you interested in learning more about what ball pythons eat to survive?

 With the tongs, you will also wriggle and move the mouse to mimic a live mouse.

 So you have tried wiggling and moving the mouse around with the tongs, and your snake still isn’t going for it.

-This isn’t uncommon as a dead animal is not going to be as enticing to your ball python as live prey.
+This isn’t uncommon, as a dead animal will not be as enticing to your ball python as live prey.

-There are plenty of things to try to make this type of food more appealing.
+There are plenty of things to make this type of food more appealing.

 While it might not seem like a big deal, the mouse’s color can dissuade the snake from eating it.

 White mice are not found in your snake’s natural habitat, so if a white mouse doesn’t work, try to find a brown, grey, or just dark-colored mouse.

 Enhance the scent of the mouse by dipping it in chicken broth.